VOLUNTEER EVENT GUIDELINES

 4) You cannot bring family or friends to RC Photo Club recognized volunteer events.

-5) If you need to cancel, contact the Secretary or President of the RC Photo Club at least 72 hours in advance.
+5) If you need to cancel, contact the President of the RC Photo Club at email@example.com at least 72 hours in advance.
 In case of a last-minute cancellation, call our contact phone numbers listed in the event reminder email.

 6) You cannot sell, distribute, or display any of the photos you take at these events.